-Enterprise companies are not all built the same.
+Enterprise companies are not all built the same way.
 There are myriad differences between a global tech giant and an investment bank and a high-end retailer.
 But every enterprise company can benefit from increased agility.

-The ability to work fast, pivot, and respond to challenges as they happen can be a business’s greatest asset.
-Agility means quickly reaching customers in new markets, offering prospective employees the opportunity to work on groundbreaking projects, investing in the latest technology, and innovating a product offering to respond to market demand.
-It’s no wonder that 70 percent of agile organizations rank in the top quarter of organizational health—the strongest indicator of positive long-term performance, according to McKinsey.
+The ability to work fast, pivot and respond to challenges as they happen can be a business’s greatest asset.
+Agility means quickly reaching customers in new markets, offering prospective employees the opportunity to work on groundbreaking projects, investing in the latest technology and innovating a product offering to respond to market demand.
+It’s no wonder that 70 per cent of agile organisations rank in the top quarter of organisational health– the strongest indicator of positive long-term performance, according to McKinsey.

-Real estate, too, can be agile, by allowing companies to adapt their portfolio as needed for the health and growth of their business, while decreasing up-front capital investment and reducing risk.
+Property can also be agile, by allowing companies to adapt their portfolios as needed for the health and growth of their businesses, while decreasing up-front capital investment and reducing risk.

-Today, more than one-third of the Fortune 500 are leveraging WeWork’s agile real estate solutions to achieve their business goals.
+Today, more than one-third of the Fortune 500 are leveraging WeWork’s agile property solutions to achieve their business goals.
 Take a look at how.

 1. Company headquarters: Oscar Health

 Rapid growth had poised tech-driven insurer Oscar Health to successfully scale, but in 2018, their existing New York headquarters could no longer hold all their talent.
-As a solution, Oscar Health identified WeWork to source, design, and build out a new space.
+As a solution, Oscar Health identified WeWork to source, design and fit out a new space.

 2. Regional headquarters: Slack